Modelling and Analysis of the Distributed Coordination Function of IEEE 802.11 With Multirate Capability

 no SHERPA/RoMEO policy available

 Laddomada, Massimiliano; Daneshgaran, F.; Mesiti, F.; and Mondin, M., "Modelling and Analysis of the Distributed Coordination Function of IEEE 802.11 With Multirate Capability" (2008).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 148.